BarisAlbayrakIEEE/StructuralAnalysis/README.md

 This approach can still apply the SAP.
 **All of these solutions must be benchmarked in order to fix the remove process.**

-The next pseudocode represents the CS.
-As mentioned above, the pseudocode represents only the backend/frontend interface at the CS side including only three functions: create, get and set.
+The next pseudocode represents the CS with create, get and set.

 ```
 // ~/src/system/CS.h